 Despite the improvements to the online system, the EERC and EU citizens’ rights groups such as the3million insist that a physical document should be issued to EEA nationals to prove their legal status in the UK.

-At a meeting of the House of Lords EU Justice sub committee last week, Baroness Sarah Ludford asked the Home Office to offer the option at least to people who request it.
+At a meeting of the House of Lords EU Justice sub committee in July 2019, Baroness Sarah Ludford asked the Home Office to offer the option at least to people who request it.

 Immigration Minister Caroline Nokes, however, rejected the idea.
 “EEA nationals already get a letter confirming their status but that’s not a secure document, and we believe that the digital route provides the most secure means for somebody to evidence their rights to access services in the UK,” she said.